apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark IoTDB.md

     .withColumnRenamed("_7", "root.test.d0.s5")
 dfWithColumn.write.format("org.apache.iotdb.spark.db")
     .option("url", "jdbc:iotdb://127.0.0.1:6667/")
+    .option("numPartition", "10")
     .save
 ```

 ### Notes
 1. You can directly write data to IoTDB whatever the dataframe contains a wide table or a narrow table.
+2. The parameter `numPartition` is used to set the number of partitions.
+The dataframe that you want to save will be repartition based on this parameter before  writing data.
+Each partition will open a session to write data to increase the number of concurrent requests.